plantbreeding/BrAPI-Manuscript2/manuscript.md

 + **Valentin Guignon**: Valentin wrote the section on the BrAPI Mapper and MGIS  projects, and has made significant contributions to the BrAPI compatibility of the BrAPI Mapper, MGIS, and the Trait Selector BrAPP projects.
 + **Corina Habito**: Corina wrote the section on the BMS project, and has made significant contributions to the BrAPI compatibility of the BMS project.
 + **Asis Hallab**: Asis wrote the section on the Zendro project, and has made significant contributions to the BrAPI compatibility of the Zendro project.
-+ **Jenna Hershberger**: Jenna did proofreading and editing of a significant portion of the manuscript.
++ **Jenna Hershberger**: Jenna did a significant amount of proofreading and editing to most sections of the manuscript.
 + **Puthick Hok**: Puthick has made significant contributions to the DArT Sample Submission project.
-+ **Amanda M. Hulse-Kemp**: Amanda has made signification contributions to the SCT project, and did proofreading and editing of a significant portion of the manuscript.
++ **Amanda M. Hulse-Kemp**: Amanda has made significant contributions to the SCT project.
+Amanda also did a significant amount of proofreading and editing to most sections of the manuscript.
 + **Lynn Carol Johnson**: Lynn wrote the section on the PHG project, and has made significant contributions to the BrAPI compatibility of the PHG project.
 + **Sook Jung**: Sook wrote the section on the BIMS project, and has made significant contributions to the BrAPI compatibility of the BIMS project.
 + **Paul Kersey**: Paul has made significant contributions to the AGENT project.